lancedb/lancedb/README.md

 * Store, query and filter vectors, metadata and multi-modal data (text, images, videos, point clouds, and more).

-* Native Python and Javascript/Typescript support (coming soon).
+* Native Python and Javascript/Typescript support.

 * Zero-copy, automatic versioning, manage versions of your data without needing extra infrastructure.